These Baby Girl Names Are So Ancient You’ve Probably Never Even Heard Them

 German, Mighty battle

 A totally quirky name that’s bound to be one-of-a-kind in grade school.
 Variations of this fearless name can be Hilda or Hilde, but we think it’s great as is.
 Perfect for a strong and brave little girl!
-You may also like: Lucrezia, Maggie, Josephine
+You may also like: Lucrezia, Matilda, Phoebe

 Mavra